What Is a User Guide? Everything You Need to Know + Examples

 9. Index or Table of Contents: A navigational aid to help users quickly find specific topics or sections within the user guide.

-What Are the Benefits of User Guides?
+What Are the Major Benefits of a User Guide?

 By investing in robust user guide software, businesses can provide valuable resources that help users get the most out of their products.
 Some of the most significant business benefits are: